jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_01_base.md

 These selectors center both elements and put the title above the navigation.

-After I define behavior for "larger than tablet" queries.
-The decision to break here was based on my own testing with different screen sizes.
-I left that the desktop layout looked best starting at this point.
+Next I want to handle "larger than tablet" devices.
+I want the title to be shown on the left side of the screen and the navigation on the right.

 	/* Larger than tablet */
 	@media (min-width: 750px) {